 Under the settlement agreement, the irrigation districts bypassed water to maintain minimum instream flows in the Walla Walla River throughout the summer.
 However, there was no legal mechanism to protect the bypassed water from being legally diverted in Washington.
-Thus, the flows left instream from Oregon irrigators benefited the upper basin to Oregon but did not translate to benefits in the lower river basin in Washington.
+Thus, the flows left instream from Oregon irrigators resulted in little to no benefits to stream flow.